 AeroNavData has developed a very efficient and highly accurate approach to coding Instrument Flight Procedures (IFPs) into our available ARINC 424 Navigation Database.
 We established our approach to procedure coding beginning in 2005 when the company was founded as we began our first procedure coding contract with the FAA.
 Since then we have perfected our processes – processes that were audited and certified by the FAA, resulting in our RTCA Type 1 Letter of Agreement (LOA).
-Additionally our data processes were audited and certified through an independent US Navy audit, and is also endorsed by General Electric Aviation.
+Additionally, our data processes were audited and certified by an independent US Navy audit and are also endorsed by General Electric Aviation.

 AeroNavData’s proven technical approach is efficient, repeatable, and verifiable.

 - Efficient production environment